Duan Pidi: Fleeing to Shao Xu

 Seeing that support for Pidi was declining, Duan Mopei took the opportunity to attack him.
-Pidi led his army away from battle and tried to flee to Shao Xu in Leling but was badly routed by Shi Le's general Shi Yue (石越; not to be confused with the Former Qin general of the same name, Shi Yue) at Mount Yan.
+Pidi led his army away from battle and tried to flee to Shao Xu in Leling but was routed by Shi Le's general Shi Yue (石越; not to be confused with the Former Qin general of the same name, Shi Yue) at Mount Yan.
 Pidi retreated back to Jicheng while Mopei declared himself the new Inspector of Youzhou.
 Pidi remained in his city for a year, but by 319, his situation had worsened.
 Shi Le's general Kong Chang had taken all of Youzhou's commanderies while most of Pidi's soldiers abandoned him due to depleting rations.
 Pidi planned to escape through Shanggu but the Prince of Dai, Tuoba Yulü, was waiting to attack him there.
 Desperate, Pidi abandoned his wife and children and made another attempt to flee to Shao Xu, this time successfully doing so.

 Defense of Yanci

 In 320, Pidi's army was once again harassed by Mopei.
 Pidi pleaded to Shao Xu to assist him in getting revenge on Mopei, so the two men headed out and routed Mopei.
 Pidi followed up his victory by attacking Jicheng together with Duan Wenyang to reclaim his old base.
 This proved a fatal mistake as Shao Xu was left exposed to Shi Le.
 Shi Hu attacked Yanci (厭次, around present-day Dezhou, Shandong) and captured Shao Xu.
 News of Shao Xu's defeat reached Pidi, causing him to rush back to save the city.
 Duan Wenyang helped the army fight their way back into the city, where Pidi commanded the defence together with Shao Xu's family.
 In the middle of the year, Wenyang defeated Kong Chang, but it was not enough to completely repel the Zhao army.

-Fighting continued into the next year in 321.
+Fighting continued into 321.
 Shi Hu attacked Pidi at Yanci again, while Kong Chang occupied the inner cities.
-Duan Wenyang volunteered himself to lead a daring charge with his cavalries to drive back the invaders.
-Wenyang valiantly fought and killed dozens of Shi Hu's soldiers.
-Supposedly, even after his horse had collapsed, Wenyang fought back with his spear, and when his spear snapped, he fought with his blade.
-This lasted for a day but Wenyang was eventually captured Shi Hu.
+Duan Wenyang volunteered himself to lead a daring charge with his cavalry to drive back the invaders.
+Wenyang fought and killed dozens of Shi Hu's soldiers.
+Supposedly, even after his horse had collapsed, Wenyang fought with his spear, and when his spear snapped, he fought with his blade.
+This lasted for a day but Wenyang was eventually captured by Shi Hu.
 His capture lowered the morale of the city's defenders.